- UPDATED! Heartland Virus

-- NEW!
-Ticks Carry Disease Materials Order Form
+- UPDATED!
+Ticks Carry Disease Materials Online Order Form

 - Information for the Public

 - NEW!
 Tickborne Diseases of the United States - A Reference Manual for Health Care Providers, Third Edition, 2015, CDC

 In the United States, ticks are responsible for more human disease than any other insect.
 Tick-borne diseases are also known as zoonotic diseases.
 A zoonotic disease is an infectious disease that can be transmitted between animals and humans.
 Ticks are very effective transmitters of disease because most ticks take blood from a large variety of small and large mammals, reptiles and even birds.
 In general, ticks must ingest a blood meal before they can molt and move to the next stage in their life cycle.
 Ticks become infected with a disease-causing agent by feeding on infected mammals or birds.
 For example, a tick can pick up Lyme disease from a field mouse, and later in its life transmit bacteria to a deer, dog or human.

 At least six different human tick-borne diseases have been reported in Missouri: Rocky Mountain spotted fever, ehrlichiosis, tularemia, Q-fever, Lyme or a lyme-like disease and the southern tick-associated rash illness.

 Tick-borne diseases are a type of emerging disease, many of them first recognized in the last 30 years.
 Human case numbers per year for tick-borne diseases are generally on the rise.
 This upward trend is due to better recognition and disease reporting, but is also a reflection of changes in the environment that fosters increased exposure and transmission to humans.
 Fortunately, not all ticks are infected, so a tick bite does not necessarily mean you will get a disease.
 More importantly, the Missouri Department of Health and Senior Services (DHSS) wants people to know that when they take precautions, they can reduce their chance of being bitten.